tyki6/MyJWT/README.md

   --bruteforce PATH            Bruteforce to guess the secret used to sign the
                                token.

-  -c, --crack TEXT             regex to iterate all string possibilities to
+  -r, --crack TEXT             regex to iterate all string possibilities to
                                guess the secret used to sign the token.

   --kid TEXT                   Kid Injection sql